 Growth Of Home Prices In The United States

-According to the S&P CoreLogic Case-Shiller U.S. National Home Price NSA Index the growth of housing prices slowed to 5.2% yearly gain in November 2019.
+According to the S&P CoreLogic Case-Shiller U.S. National Home Price NSA Index, the growth of housing prices slowed to a 5.2% yearly gain in November 2020.
 This is down from the 5.3% in the month before.
 This accounts for the 9 divisions of the U.S. Census.

 David Blitzer who is the Chairman of the Index Committee at S & P Dow Jones Indices stated: